 What do you need to know before travelling to Vietnam?
 What are the best months to visit it?
 Where to go? and what are the places that you shouldn’t miss?
 What route can you take?
 Here are the answers to these questions.
 Also, there is a lot of information to prepare your trip on your own!

 Before travelling to Vietnam, you should check if you need vaccination, visa, in which zones you need to be careful, important phone numbers, etc. Your country may have an official website with that information (usually the website of your country’s embassy in Vietnam).
-Also, you can check this link The Base Trip where you’ll find all that information in detail.

 Check this website Vietnam: Weather & when to go – SelectiveAsia to know what are the best months to visit Vietnam.
 There is useful information like when are the local celebrations.
 You can also see the weather per month through simple maps.